Apply

 MMUF Eligibility Requirements

-The Mellon Mays Undergraduate Fellowship is open to applicants of all demographic backgrounds.
-Applicants will be evaluated based on their prior coursework, their plans for a major, and their potential to bring historically marginalized or underrepresented perspectives to the academy.
-Students should reflect on how their life experiences and academic research contribute to a more diverse academy and satisfy the commitments stated above.
+The Mellon Mays Undergraduate Fellowship is open to applicants of all demographic backgrounds and does not use preferences or criteria based on any trait protected under applicable law.
+Applicants will be evaluated based on their prior coursework, their plans for a major, and their potential to bring underrepresented perspectives to the academy.

 Should your research focus deviate from the outlined guidelines yet you remain interested in the fellowship, kindly arrange a meeting with Elise LaRose via mmufatuchicago@gmail.com to discuss your topic further.